Savage Arms: 21st century

 In 2002, the company started selling a factory-installed, safe, user-adjustable trigger, called the AccuTrigger.
 The AccuStock, an aluminum stock embedded rail system to further enhance action stability and accuracy, was introduced by Savage in 2009.

 Savage was named the Manufacturer of the Year by the Shooting Industry Academy of Excellence in 2003.

 The Savage 93R17 BTVS was awarded the "Best New Rifle" in the "Best of the Best" presentation by Shooting Times, Sporting Gun, and Shooting Gazette magazines May 15, 2007, at the E. J. Churchill Shooting School in the U.K.

 Ron Coburn, then chairman and CEO of Savage Sports Corporation was honored by SHOT Business Magazine and Time4Media outdoor media group as their "2007 Man of the Year".
 On February 5, 2013, Coburn announced that he was stepping down after a 25-year tenure as chairman and CEO of Savage Sports Corporation.
 On February 6, 2013, Savage Sports announced the appointment of Ron Johnson as its new Chief Executive Officer.
 Johnson most recently served as President of the Sporting Group within Alliant Techsystems ("ATK").

 Vista Outdoor markets firearm accessories and ammunition under brands that include Weaver Optics, Federal Premium, Speer Ammo, and Blazer.
 ATK, the predecessor of Vista Outdoor, announced the purchase of Savage for $315 million on May 13, 2013.
-With the purchase, Johnson remained with Bowtech, who was not part of the sale, and Al Kasper began tenure as CEO.
+With the purchase, Johnson remained with Bowtech Archery, who was not part of the sale, and Al Kasper began tenure as CEO.

 As of July 2018, Vista Outdoor was attempting to sell Savage Arms as part of a larger restructuring.
 Vista Outdoor said that expanding Savage's offerings to include handguns was too expensive.
 As of 2018, Savage Arms' sales made up just 7% of Vista Outdoor's overall business.

 As of May 2018, Savage Arms had 367 workers at its factory in Westfield, Massachusetts.

 On July 9, 2019, Vista Outdoor completed the sale of Savage Arms and Stevens Arms for $170 million to a group of investors led by Savage's management.
 Vista received immediate gross proceeds of $158 million and a $12-million five-year note.
 Vista said it will use this money, after paying associated taxes, to reduce its debt.

+Chris Bezzina became the CEO of Savage Arms in 2023.